top of page

 02

-Private and public market led innovations, primarily for climate change, biodiversity loss and social inequality
+Public and private market led innovations for issues such as climate change, water, biodiversity loss and inequality.

 01